Retro64XYZ/retro64xyz.github.io/_posts/2017-08-08-programming-defensively.md

 Many companies simply do not expect to come under attack.
-There is a severe lack of education in the cyber security field and many individuals do not understand that there is a level of security that can be gained with education and due dilligence.
+There is a severe lack of education in the cyber security field and many individuals do not understand that there is a level of security that can be gained with education and due diligence.
 There is a disservice in the security mantra of 'not if but when'.
 Users should not be made to feel hopeless but instead empowered.

 ## Software Development For Penetration Testers